j4n-r/FSWD_sc-admin/README.md

 ```

 #### First start
-If there is no Database in the `instance/` directory, please run `./run.sh resert` or `flask init-db` first.
+If there is no Database in the `instance/` directory, please run `./run.sh reset` or `flask init-db` first.

 #### Start app